noamgariani11/Mock-Report/CaseNotes.md

 This log gave the method of hiding the message in the images, steganography (with steghide), and gives the password to extract the data.
 Once the data is extracted Yone even gives the salt, key, and iv to decrypt with openssl.
 Even tells us what tools to use.

-Now I went back to the .bmp files and downdloaded all 4 different bmp images in the gallery:
+Now I went back to the .bmp files and downloaded all 4 different bmp images in the gallery:

 * /3/home/yone/gallery/1.bmp
 * /3/home/yone/gallery/2.bmp